chokshiroshan/Zomato-Recommender/README.md

 ## What's it doing?

-The script is using Listener module of Pynput Library to listen every keystroke and it is then stored to log.txt.
-Which is being uploaded to Google Drive (after authentication) by Drive's API Wrapper known as Pydrive.
+The script is using selenium for automation and scraping of zomato website.
+It loads up every page and scrape name,rating and cost for two person of a particular restaurant.
+It is then saved in table form and sorted by two values i.e rating and cost_for_two.

+### Note:
+This is not for commercial use because this data is from zomato's website so they can take actions against the user.